louces85/Yfinance/README.md

 ~/Documents/Yfinance/history_6mo.py

 ```
-# Changing the assets that will be analyzed
+# Changing the stocks that will be analyzed
-Assets can be changed in the following configuration file:
+stocks can be changed in the following configuration file:

 ```bash